daniel-van-houten/vscode-dotnet-flow-tools/README.md

 ## 🔄 Release Notes

 ### 0.0.5
 - Improved prompt templates resulting in better documentation.
+- Resolved issue with multiple solution files present in workspace
+- Added GPT-5 as a model option
+- Improved presentation and guidance when certain exceptions occur

 ### 0.0.4
 - Limited models available to Built-In model provider to realistically usable models.